ionic-team/ionic-docs/src/pages/enterprise/identity-vault.md

 ___
 <a id="vaulterrorcodes.passcodenotenabled"></a>

-###  PasscodeNotEnabled
+####  PasscodeNotEnabled

 **PasscodeNotEnabled**:

-The operation failed because passcode authentication is not enabled
+The operation failed because the application tried to unlock the vault with passcode authentication, but the vault is not configured to allow passcode authentication.

 ___
 <a id="vaulterrorcodes.securitynotavailable"></a>

-###  SecurityNotAvailable
+####  SecurityNotAvailable

 **SecurityNotAvailable**:

-Biometric security is unavailable
+Biometric security is unavailable due to a passcode not being set up at the system level.
+In order to use biometric identification on the device a system level passcode must be set up by the user.

 ___
 <a id="vaulterrorcodes.toomanyfailedattempts"></a>

-###  TooManyFailedAttempts
+####  TooManyFailedAttempts

 **TooManyFailedAttempts**:

-Too many failed authentication attempts so the vault was cleared an user will need to login again
+Too many failed authentication attempts so the vault was cleared an user will need to login again.

 ___
 <a id="vaulterrorcodes.unknown"></a>

-###  Unknown
+####  Unknown

 **Unknown**:

-An unknown error happened
+An unknown error happened.

 ___
 <a id="vaulterrorcodes.usercanceledinteraction"></a>

-###  UserCanceledInteraction
+####  UserCanceledInteraction

 **UserCanceledInteraction**:

-The user cancelled the native authentication dialog
+The user cancelled the native authentication dialog.

 ___
 <a id="vaulterrorcodes.vaultlocked"></a>

-###  VaultLocked
+####  VaultLocked

 **VaultLocked**:

-The operation failed because the vault was locked
+The operation failed because the vault was locked.

 ___
 <a id="vaulterrorcodes.vaultunavailable"></a>

-###  VaultUnavailable
+####  VaultUnavailable

 **VaultUnavailable**:

-The operation failed because the vault was unavailable
+The operation failed because the vault was unavailable.
+The most likely cause of this error is that a vault has not been configured.

 ___